 SURE has been a hallmark of the Carthage experience since the mid-1990s.
 SURE started in the natural sciences, and grew to include all academic divisions at Carthage.
 Each summer between 25 and 50 students are chosen to participate.

-Students selected to participate in SURE spend 10 weeks on campus doing research full time (40 hours per week) with a faculty mentor.
-Students receive a stipend, on-campus housing, a meal plan, and a research budget.
+Students selected to participate in SURE spend 10 weeks doing research full time (40 hours per week) with a faculty mentor.

-All SURE students and faculty mentors meet weekly for lunch, during which students present their progress.
+All SURE students and faculty mentors maintain regular communication with one another, during which students present their progress.
 At the end of the program, students are required to write a project report and display their findings at a poster session for the Carthage community.

 Carthage SURE projects cover all academic disciplines at Carthage.
 Here is a look at some of the projects students have tackled in recent years.